 - High annual fee: This card offers a lot of value, but at a steep price.
 You can get the same rewards earnings rates for no annual fee with the Uber Visa, for example.

-- Limited financing options: The Gold Card is a charge card, meaning cardholders are expected to pay their balances in full every month.
-Amex will allow cardholders to carry a balance from month to month on specific purchases over $100 under its "Pay Over Time" feature.
+- Limited financing options: The Gold Card is still a charge card, meaning cardholders are expected to pay their balances in full every month.
+There is one exception: Amex will allow cardholders to carry a balance from month to month on specific purchases over $100 under its "Pay Over Time" feature.
 You'll pay a monthly fee of up to 1.33% of each purchase for that convenience, though.

 - Narrow rewards categories: American Express recently expanded the Gold's restaurants category to include dining purchases worldwide, but other limits remain.
 If airfare isn't the main source of your travel spending, you can get better travel rewards elsewhere.

 Unlike many cards with similar rewards rates, the American Express Gold Card offers a welcome offer—and a good one.
 You get 60,000 Membership Rewards points if you spend at least $4,000 within the first six months of opening the account.
 That's a $684 value, based on our estimates that each point is worth 1.14 cents.
 (More on this in the Redeeming Rewards section.)